-Rowling tacitly shot my replacement for this particular theory down, too.
+RRowling tacitly shot my replacement for this particular theory down, too.
 But I still think the theory of Horcrux creation that I and my fellow travelers worked out was much more elegant than Rowling’s.
-Frankly, Rowling doesn’t even appear to actually have one.
+Frankly, Rowling doesn’t even appear to actually have any such answer as to how Horcruxes are created.
 But that has never stopped her from spouting out unconsidered statements that contradict other peoples’ attempts.
 Consequently, I’m sticking to mine, thank you.

 But that is neither here nor there.